 Why RubyLLM Just Works™

-Here’s the thing that made me smile when I discovered it: RubyLLM gets async performance for free.
-No special RubyLLM-async version needed.
-No code changes to the library.
+RubyLLM gets async performance for free.
+No async version of the library.
+No code changes.
 No configuration.
-Nothing.

 # This is all you need for concurrent LLM calls